-The pie chart shows how this environmental impact is distributed.
-Electricity has the biggest environmental impact, followed by Fuel (natural gas for heating).
-Commercial waste also makes a significant contribution to this impact.
-Business travel, hazardous waste, water & wastewater have a minimal impact.
+The pie chart shows the distribution of the environmental impact.
+Electricity has the highest environmental impct, followed by fuel (natural gas for heating).
+Commuter transport and waste alsof play an important part in the environmental impact.
+Business transport, hazardous waste and water & wastewater have a small impact.

 |Environmental aspect||Key figure||Average||Best||Unit|

 |Building-specific energy / surface area||1,0||0,7||GJ/m2|

 |Waste||waste per bed||807||320||kg/bezet bed|

 In 2019, Stichting Stimular executed the “Envirometer Benchmark for Healthcare Institutions” for the third time (based on data from 2018).
 17 health care institutions participated with a total of 50 barometers (about 80 locations, spreaded over 590.000m2).
 This formed the base for Stimular to determine the average environmental score for care institutions for the elderly (a mix of care and nursing homes).